atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 For example:

-* AWS Control Tower currently supports only a single level of AWS Organizations Organizational Units (OUs) and creation of OUs to be used with AWS accounts managed by AWS Control Tower must be performed via AWS Control Tower and not via AWS Organizations.
+* **Managing Organizational Units (OUs)** - AWS Control Tower currently supports only a single level of AWS Organizations Organizational Units (OUs) and creation of OUs to be used with AWS accounts managed by AWS Control Tower must be performed via AWS Control Tower and not via AWS Organizations.
-* AWS Control Tower does not currently support self-service modification of the email addresses associated with the root user of each AWS account.
+* **Modification of AWS Account Root User Email Addresses** - AWS Control Tower does not currently support self-service modification of the email addresses associated with the root user of each AWS account.
 You currently need to contact AWS Support to have these email addresses changed.

 ## Determine Initial Approach to Virtual Private Cloud (VPC) Configuration